First Rule for Choosing the Hottest Firewood?

 (Where one cord = 100 to 150 gallons of fuel oil equivalent heat output)

-The following North American woods would be our last choice as they have low density and heat output when properly dried and seasoned and are in alphabetical order:
+The following North American woods would be our last choice for firewood as they have low density and heat output even when properly dried and seasoned and are in alphabetical order:

 - Lodgepole pine

 - Sitka spruce